 As noted in the Drinking Water Research Foundation's (DWRF) 2013 report, "Microbial Health Risks of Regulated Drinking Waters in the United States," researchers estimate that more than 500 boil alerts occurred in the United States in 2010.
 In addition, the Centers for Disease Control and Prevention (CDC) reports that waterborne diseases, such as Cryptosporidiosis and Giardiasis, cost the U.S. healthcare system as much as $539 million a year in hospital expenses.

-In 2006, EPA researchers reported an estimated 16.4 million cases of acute gastrointestinal illness per year are caused by tap water.
+In 2006, U.S. Environmental Protection Agency (EPA) researchers reported an estimated 16.4 million cases of acute gastrointestinal illness per year are caused by tap water.
 Subsequent research has estimated that number of illnesses to be closer to 19.5 million case s per year.

 In contrast, a survey of FDA and state bottled water regulatory authorities, dated June, 2009 and conducted by the Government Accountability Office (GAO), found there were zero outbreaks of foodborne illness from bottled water over a 5-year period (See United States Government Accountability Office Report on Bottled Water, GAO-09-610, June 2009).
 Moreover, in testimony before a July 9, 2009 Congressional hearing, an FDA official stated that the agency was aware of no major outbreaks of illness or serious safety concerns associated with bottled water in the past decade.